octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 where:
 - **AMOUNT_TEZ** is the quantity of tez being transferred to the contract.
 - **CONTRACT_NAME** name given to the contract
-- **ENTRYPOINT_INVOCATION** is a Michelson expression of the entry point and the corresponding parameter.
+- **ENTRYPOINT_INVOCATION** is a Michelson expression of the entrypoint and the corresponding parameter.
-  The --arg parameter specifies an entry point call.
+  The --arg parameter specifies an entrypoint call.

-⚠️ Notice that the --dry-run parameter simulate the invocation of the entry point.
+⚠️ Notice that the --dry-run parameter simulate the invocation of the entrypoint.

 ## Example

 Let's consider the counter contract for our example.

-Our counter contract will store a single `int` as it's storage, and will accept an `action` variant in order to re-route our single `main` function to two entrypoints for `add` (addition) and `sub` (subtraction).
+Our counter contract will store a single `int` as its storage, and will accept an `action` variant in order to re-route our single `main` function to two entrypoints for `add` (addition) and `sub` (subtraction).